olchui428/isom3000h-project/README.md

 Network details are configured in [`/hardhat.config.ts`](contract/hardhat.config.ts).
 See [Instructions](#instructions) section for more details.

-In case of errors or overwritten contracts, clean up of compiled files can be performed by the command `npm run clean`.
+In case of errors or overwritten contracts, clean up of compiled files can be performed by the command `npm run clean:build`.

 During deployment, logs are generated, printed to console and saved into a log file at `/scripts/logs/`.
-The command `npm run clear_logs` can be used to delete all log files.
+The command `npm run clean:logs` can be used to delete all log files.

+The command `npm run clean` can be used to clean up all generated files.

 ### Part 2: Front-end Interaction